OER and Online Resources Evaluation Checklist

 Each category includes specific criteria that evaluators rate on a 0-4 scale (Strongly Agree to Strongly Disagree).
 The total score provides a quick indicator of resource quality, with higher scores flagging potentially problematic materials that may need further review or replacement.

-Creating this checklist made me more intentional about what makes a learning resource truly useful versus just available.
-It is easy to default to whatever materials are easy to find or already familiar, but that does not always serve students well.
-Having explicit criteria, especially around accessibility and engagement, pushes me to think more critically about whether a resource actually enhances learning or just fills space in a module.
+Building this checklist made me more intentional about what makes a learning resource genuinely useful versus simply available.
+It is easy to default to familiar materials, but familiarity is not the same as fit.
+Having explicit criteria, especially around accessibility and engagement, pushed me to think more critically about whether a resource enhances learning or just fills space in a module.
+It also reinforced that good design decisions should be documentable.
+The checklist gives evaluators a way to explain why a resource was included or excluded, which matters in collaborative contexts where consistency is hard to maintain without structure.